chtoucas/Narvalo.NET/README.md

   [package](https://www.nuget.org/packages/Narvalo.Mvp/)),
   a simple MVP framework largely inspired by [WebFormsMvp](https://github.com/webformsmvp/webformsmvp).
   Contrary to WebFormsMvp, it is not restricted to the WebForms platform; nevertheless, featurewise, it should be on par with WebFormsMvp.
+Includes support for command-line applications.
 - **Narvalo.Mvp.Web**
   (_beta_,
   [sources](https://github.com/chtoucas/Narvalo.NET/tree/master/src/Narvalo.Mvp.Web),